 - What if I’m studying abroad in Spring when Interviews are happening?
 You can still apply, and you will have to participate in Skype interviews during designated times that you and the RA Selection Committee are available.

 - How much do RAs get paid?
 RAs receive a financial aid package consisting of a furnished room/apartment and a meal package.

 - Do RAs get preferential parking?
 Not exactly.
 RAs typically can apply for parking and are on a ResEd list that almost ensures them a parking pass if they want to pay for it.
 RAs are responsible for paying all parking fees, including those to park while in attendance at SLD.

-- How can I make sure I get placed in _________ hall?
-The Selection Committee will take into account where a candidate would like to be placed, however, we place candidates in the location we feel is most effective in order to build a strong team for that hall/community.
+- How can I make sure I get placed in _________ residential college/community?
+The Selection Committee will take into account where a candidate would like to be placed; however, we place candidates in the location we feel is most effective in order to build a strong team for that hall/community.
 If you are selected as an RA, you will have another opportunity to let us know where you would preferably be placed and this will be taken into consideration, but ultimately it is the decision of the committee.